hmcts/log-audit-performance/README.md

 This is repository for the LAU Performance Tests
 - Step1: Clone the repo to your local/VM to run
 - Step2: cd into the lau-performance directory
-- Step3: Edit the run time settings from the LAU.scala simulation file
-- Step4: Run the test with the command `gradle gatlingRun`
+- Step3: Run the test with the command `./gradlew gatlingRun`

 ## Users
-The lautest role has cft-audit-investigator role to access the audit search (you can also see deleted cases changing the activity to delete).
-The lau_all user has the  role has cft-audit-investigator and cft-service-logs role to access the audit and deletion searches.
+The Users in the Users.csv file have cft-audit-investigator role to access the audit search (you can also see deleted cases changing the activity to delete) and have the cft-audit-investigator and cft-service-logs roles to access the audit and deletion searches.
-The lau_service_logs user has the cft-service-logs role to just access the deletion search.
+The UsersDeletion users has the cft-service-logs role to just access the deletion search.

 ## Building and deploying the application